Charlie-Walsh/milestone-project-2/README.md

  ### Tutorials

  * Javascript is being heavily influenced by [Dev Ed](https://www.youtube.com/watch?v=-tlb4tv4mC4&t=580s)'s javascript memory card game.
 This tutorial has helped with my planning of how to get the base game to work, specifically, populating the game board.

-I want to expand on the mechanics to increase difficulty slightly as the game progresses.
+### Bugs

+* .appChild() was not working due to a null value.
+    * Had my js script linked in the head of my index.html, which meant it was loading before the HTML existed.
+I could either use defer to correct this or move the script to the bottom of the page.
+I decided to move the script to avoid any further issues.

  <hr>